privatenumber/type-flag/README.md

 ### Usage

 #### Required flags
+By default, all flags are optional so the flag type may include `undefined` in case it was not passed in.

-Mark a flag as required by setting `required: true`.
-Optional flags include `undefined` in the flag type, but required ones will not.
+Make a flag required by setting `required: true` and TypeFlag will throw when it is not passed in.

 ```ts
 const parsed = typeFlag(process.argv.slice(2), {